jon-jacky/Piety/threads/README.md

 (meta x, hold the alt key and type x), just as you do in  any *pmacs* session.

+These experiments are preserved here for completeness, but I have decided to use the [*asyncio* library](../piety) (also [here](../coroutines)) to support tasking and concurrency in Piety.
+I rejected *threading* because it uses the host operating system's threading library.
+My goal for Piety is to replace the host operating system.

 NOTE added Sep 2025:    Some of these demos no longer work.
 In particular, in *threads_3* editing in the *scratch.txt* window while the timer thread updates the *a.txt* window no longer works --- the cursor in *scratch.txt* returns to column 1 on each timer tick, and control characters